-Originally called the Henry Miller's Theatre, the theatre opened on Apr.
-1, 1918 with The Fountain of Youth - a translation of Flor de la vida by the Alvarez Quintero brothers.
+Originally called the Henry Miller's Theatre, the venue opened on April 1, 1918 with The Fountain of Youth - a translation of Flor de la vida by the Alvarez Quintero brothers.

-In 1969, the building became a cinema, then a night-club, and then reverted back to a theatre in 1998.
-The theatre was closed in 2004 due to the Bank of America Tower construction at One Bryant Park.
+In 1969, the venue became a cinema and then a nightclub; it reverted back to a theatre in 1998.
+The theatre closed in 2004 due to the Bank of America Tower construction at One Bryant Park.

-Rebuilt — with the original facade preserved and restored — the theatre re-opened in September 2009.
-The venue was renamed the Stephen Sondheim Theatre at a special ceremony on Sept.
-15, 2010 in honor of composer Stephen Sondheim's 80th birthday.
+The theatre was rebuilt — with the original facade preserved and restored — and reopened in September 2009.
+The venue was renamed the Stephen Sondheim Theatre at a special ceremony on September 15, 2010 in honor of the award-winning composer's 80th birthday.

 When a theatre in London's West End was named for Sondheim in 2019, he became the only then-living person to have eponymous theatres in both New York and London.

 The subway stops nearest to the Stephen Sondheim Theatre are 42nd Street - Bryant Park on the B, D, F, M, and 7 lines; and 42nd Street - Times Square on the 1, 2, 3, 7, N, Q, R, W, and S lines.

 The nearest bus stops are are 6th Ave/W 44th St. on the M55, QM2, QM3, QM4, QM15, QM16, QM17, QM18, and QM20 lines; and 6th Ave/West 42nd St. on the M5, M7, and M55 lines.